adairconlin/password-generator/README.md

 # Password Generator
 Password Generator is a tool that generates a password based on the users response to the given requirements.
-The requirements that the users must specify are simple:
+The requirements that the user must specify are simple:
 * Password length - The generated password must be at least 8 characters in length and no more than 128 characters in length.
 * Character Types - The generated password must include at least one of the following character types specified by the user: Uppercase, Lowercase, Numeric, and/or Special Characters.